Skip to content

 Unbelievably, whilst you may be the 1000th person to enter his shop this morning, you are the very first person they’ve ever revealed this special price to.
 When you finally reveal that you are only a poor filthy backpacker immersing yourself into Turkish culture and they realise your current income is going backwards, they settle down a bit.

 Still Bored At Work?
-Then Check Out: Luxury Hotels Of The World - The Rock Hotel in Cappadocia, Turkey
+Then Check Out: Toilet History - The Roman Flush Toilet

 When you finally depart the Carpet Store, probably to be persuaded into another, three hours and 10 apple teas later, you are almost certainly the proud owner of at least three new carpets.